Tomorrowland (festival): Opposition

 From the very first edition, in 2019, opposition has been voiced against the festival's arrival in Alpe d'Huez.
 France Nature Environnement accused the event of "folie des grandeurs", while environmentalists denounced its impact on the environment.
 On the cultural front, the Auvergne-Rhône-Alpes region's financial contribution of €400,000 to the project raised questions, leading to a tribune supported by dozens of signatories from the cultural world.

 For the second edition, in 2022, the French militant movements PEPS (Pour une Écologie Populaire et Sociale) and Extinction Rebellion called for a demonstration in Bourg-d'Oisans against the festival during "La montée des Grelous ".

 On October 12, 2023, opponents of the festival got together and launched the Stop Tomorrowland Alpe d'Huez collective at a public meeting in Grenoble.
 Its members denounced "a festival with disastrous ecological costs, financially disproportionate, reserved for a public with (very) high purchasing power, adding noise and visual disturbance to an already overcrowded mountain".

 Ten days later, Pierre Janot, an ecologist regional consultant from the region Auvergne-Rhône-Alpes, publicly voiced his opposition to the festival, announcing that he had voted against a resolution granting a lump-sum subsidy of 50,000 euros to the commune of Alpe d'Huez, for the organization of the festival.

+Tomorrowland Thailand

+In 2026, Tomorrowland announced, alongside the theme for that year, that a new chapter would be coming for Tomorrowland as they venture into Asia for the first time.
+They also announced that Wisdom Valley would play host to the first edition of Tomorrowland Asia.

+As part of this announcement, they also told everyone the following stages would be present: